openp2pdesign/Lasercut-Badge-Generator/README.md

 A Processing program that generate a set of stencil lasercut badges taking names from a .csv file.
 Originally developed for the Open Knowledge Festival 2012.

 ## How to use it
+Open the sketch, and change the variable for the hashtag of your conference on line 61.
 Create a names.csv file with name,surname,role in the event of each participant and save it into the sketch folder.
 Run the processing script, and it will generate a badges.pdf multipage file with resolution 900x600 px (px, not mm!).

 Open the badges.pdf in your favorite vector drawing program (for example: [Inkscape](http://www.inkscape.org)), scale the drawing to 900x600 mm, that is by 283%.
 Now it will have the dimension of the full plate of the laser cutter.